 Healing From Bitterness

-I could feel how his heart ached over my injured spirit.
-He sent me verse after verse of his unending, supernatural and forever love.
+I could feel how His heart ached over my injured spirit.
+He sent me verse after verse of his unending and supernatural love.

 “No power in the sky above or in the earth below- indeed, nothing in all creation will ever be able to separate us from the love of God that is revealed in Christ Jesus our Lord.”
 Romans 8:39